Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 appears in the "Global problems" pane of the report, and error symbols next to one or many rules.

-% made CERT-3797 so we get a clear indication to the user, hopefully
+% TODO made CERT-3797 so we get a clear indication to the user, hopefully
 % then, CVT should indicate via report-logs
 %  - whether there was a hard stop
 %  - whether SMT has started